 - What is your ideal budget?

-Answering these questions will get you started on what is most important to you in terms of beauty and function, and it helps set a parameter on the money you spend before you start shopping.
+The answers to these questions will get you started on what is most important to you in terms of beauty and function.
+They will also help you set some parameters on your budget before you start shopping.

 3 – Use Pinterest To Discover Your Style